National Director of Wealth Management Valuationscrkimball@willamette.com

 For a detailed curriculum vitae, please contact Curtis Kimball.

-Curtis Kimball is the national director of wealth management valuations with Willamette Management Associates.
+Curtis Kimball is a managing director and is the national director of wealth management valuations with Willamette Management Associates.

 Curtis supervises engagements related to the valuation of business entities and business interests, the analysis of publicly traded and private securities, and the valuation of intangible assets, options and derivative interests, claims, fractional interests, and intellectual property.